Rehousing Romania's Roma signals swing to extremes

 THE OUTDOOR LIFE

 Some Roma from Craica work as garbage collectors for the municipality and some at a furniture plant.
-Most are jobless, seasonal laborers or eke out a living from selling scrap metal.
+Most are jobless, seasonal labourers or eke out a living from selling scrap metal.

 Living conditions are so grim that many of those who have been moved say they are thankful to Chereches, even though their new housing at the Cuprom offices leaves much to be desired, with only two bathrooms on each floor of several apartments.